 Will transit be a part of the IBR program?

 The program is committed to identifying a multimodal solution that accommodates all people and modes of travel to provide equitable access to jobs and critical services.
-While it is too early to know the full range of transit alternatives that will be considered, prior studies of light rail and bus rapid transit on a dedicated roadway have shown that improved transit service across the Interstate Bridge would reduce congestion and emissions by decreasing the number of vehicle trips, especially at peak hours.
+While it is too early to know the transit options that will be considered, prior studies of light rail and bus rapid transit on a dedicated roadway have shown that improved transit service across the Interstate Bridge would reduce congestion and emissions by decreasing the number of vehicle trips, especially at peak hours.
 Federal transit grants could also contribute to the combined overall funding for highway and transit construction, which would ultimately benefit both transit riders and motorists.
 A transparent, data-driven public process will be used to evaluate transit modes, including both Light Rail Transit (LRT) and Bus Rapid Transit (BRT), to determine the mode that best meets the transportation needs and community values established for the program and fits within the operating plans of the two partner transit agencies, C-TRAN and TriMet.

 How will the new bridge be funded, and will it involve tolls?

-Given the funding reality for large transportation projects nationwide, it is assumed that any bridge replacement alternative will require revenue from a diverse range of sources, including federal funds, tolling, and state funds from both Oregon and Washington.
+Given the funding reality for large transportation projects nationwide, it is assumed that a bridge replacement will require revenue from a diverse range of sources, including federal funds, tolling, and state funds from both Oregon and Washington.
 Cost estimates and potential funding sources will be updated as work continues to identify and analyze river crossing and transit options.
 The program scope will be tailored to align with available funding.

 Additional information addressing funding questions can be found at this link.

 Who is involved in making decisions and how can I be a part of the process?

 There are many opportunities to participate in the IBR program and have your voice heard.